English I/English I Honors

 Biology is devoted to the study of living things and their processes.
 Throughout the year this course provides an opportunity for students to develop scientific process skills, laboratory techniques, and an understanding of the fundamental principles of living organisms.
 Students will explore biological science as a process, cell structure and function, genetics and heredity, evolution and classification, diversity of living organisms and their ecological roles, and an introduction to human body and function.

 Biology is devoted to the study of living things and their processes.
 Throughout the year, this course provides an opportunity for students to develop scientific process skills, laboratory techniques, and an understanding of the fundamental principles of living organisms.
 Students will explore biological science as a process, cell structure and function, genetics and heredity, evolution and classification, diversity of living organisms and their ecological roles, and an introduction to animal structure and function.
-As an Honors course student, you have a different sequence of topics and will be working at a faster pace.
+As an Honors course student, you have a different sequence of topics, go deeper into each topic, and will be working at a faster pace.

 This is an introductory level course designed to prepare the student for fundamental principles anticipated at the college level.
 Emphasis is placed on the practical nature of chemistry, how principles and mathematics of chemistry are interacted with on a daily basis.
 Solid background in applied math and basic algebra are helpful, the study of chemistry include (but is not limited to) the following: Study and classification of matter at the micro and macro level (inorganic and organic), chemical equations and stoichiometry, reactions, energy, development of the atomic model, quantum theory, periodic trends and more.
 Information will be given through use of lecture, discussion, web based resources, and other forms of technology.
 Grading is based on a wide variety of assessments including traditional quizzes and tests, class work, homework, special projects and lab work.